 Test the water

-It may be worth ordering only a small quantity from a new supplier to begin with.
-That way you can find out more about your supplier's efficiency and reliability, how easy they are to deal with, and the quality of their product.
+When dealing with a new supplier, it may be worth ordering a small quantity of goods first.
+You’ll then learn about their efficiency and reliability, how easy they are to deal with and the quality of their product.

 Overcoming language barriers